NewDawn0/nix-cfg/README.txt

+This project is deprecated please use => https://github/NewDawn0/nix-config
        _                 __
  _ __ (_)_  __      ___ / _| __ _
 | '_ \| \ \/ /____ / __| |_ / _` |